by Randall S. Hansen, Ph.D.

 Think you can’t make a hobby into a career?
 People do it all the time.
 The great painter Paul Gauguin was a successful business person who painted on the side.
 It actually wasn’t until he was encouraged by an artist he admired to continue painting that he finally took a serious look at his hobby and decided he should change careers.
 He was good at business, but his love was painting.

 5. Make Note of Your Past Accomplishments

-Most people don’t keep a very good record of work accomplishments and then struggle with creating a powerful resume when it’s time to search for a new job.
+Most people don’t keep a very good record of work accomplishments and then struggle when it comes time to create a resume and search for a new job.
 Making note of your past accomplishments — keeping a record of them — is not only useful for building your resume, it’s also useful for career planning.

 Sometimes reviewing your past accomplishments will reveal forgotten successes, one or more which may trigger researching and planning a career shift so that you can be in a job that allows you to accomplish the types of things that make you most happy and proud.

-For more about accomplishments, read: Tracking and Leveraging Accomplishments.
+For more about accomplishments, read: For Job-Hunting Success: Track and Leverage Your Accomplishments.

 6. Look Beyond Your Current Job for Transferable Skills